lainecedes/PT2022/README.md

 <code>$ npm start</code>

 ## Templating view engine
 This app uses the templating engine express-handlebars.
 It works just like Handlebars, but better.
 It's easy to use, has good documentation and is integrated with the npm module express.

 # Database
 This app uses the database MongoDB Atlas.
 MongoDB Atlas is a simplified NoSQL database that runs in the cloud.
+For more information, browse the [Database structure](https://github.com/lainecedes/PT2023/wiki/database) page on the wiki.

 # License
 [MIT License](https://github.com/lainecedes/PT2023/blob/main/LICENSE.md)

+# Author
+Elaine Wilberforce